 Welcome to the University of Wolverhampton – the University of Opportunity!

 Based in the heart of the UK, we've been providing education since 1827, supporting people like you to seize the opportunity to broaden their mind and reach their aspirations.
 We're good at it too, in fact, 96% of our graduates go into work or further study within 6 months of graduation.
-This means we're 2nd in the UK for graduate employability!
+This means we're in the top 5 for graduate employability!

 We have over 300 Undergraduate courses to including full and part-time, single subject and joint honours degrees.
 When we look at your application, we consider your achievements and potential, alongside qualifications, personal accomplishments and work experience.

 You’ll find that we’re a diverse university, offering you the chance to explore your passions and talent during a life-enhancing period of study.
 We’ll provide the guidance, facilities and expertise to help you on your way, making your time with us an experience you’ll never forget.

 We put a lot of emphasis on helping you become an employable graduate; we have lots of placement, work experience, volunteering and part-time work opportunities to build your CV ready for graduation.
 Unlike many other universities, if you choose to do a sandwich year as part of your course you won’t have to pay tuition gees for that year!